 - Largest public and private four-year colleges in metropolitan Roanoke include Virginia Tech, Radford University, Liberty University, and American National University.

-- Nearly 90% of the residents in Roanoke are high school graduates or higher, while nearly 30% hold a Bachelor’s degree or postgraduate degree.
+- Over 90% of the residents in Roanoke are high school graduates or higher, while nearly 29% hold a Bachelor’s degree or postgraduate degree.

 - Roanoke is equidistant from New York City and Atlanta and within a one-day drive of two-thirds of the U.S. population.